|

 Everything you need to know!

-There are about 20% of woman in the world who
+There are about 20% of woman in the world who experience

-growing of the follicle as it is ready to mature.
+follicle as it is ready to mature.

 For most individuals, ovulation pain is usually felt about two week before

 your expected period and could be on either the left or right side.
-The pain
+The

-Ovulation pains can last for up to a few days depending on what is
+Ovulation pains can last for up to a few days depending on what is triggering

-pressure to a sharp pain somewhat like menstrual cramps.
+to a sharp pain somewhat like menstrual cramps.

 Most of the time, this ovulation pain is natural and should cause no worry